 No, not at all.
 You get the flavor of the jalapeno pepper, but it is not spicy.

 Of course, you can omit the pepper or double it if you like spice.
-For a spicier Mexican Shredded Chicken, I would add in ½-1 tsp of Chipotle pepper for a nice smoky heat.
+For a spicier Mexican Shredded Chicken, I would add in ½-1 teaspoon of Chipotle pepper for a nice smoky heat.
 Cayenne pepper would be fine, too.

 How to Make Mexican Shredded Chicken in the Ninja Foodi or Pressure Cooker